Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 ### **Functions**
 - xWithdraw

-Requires Listing Address
-Requires withdrawal amount
+Requires withdrawal amount,
-Requires index
+Requires index,
-Finds Liquidity Address on Listing Address
-Fetches `x-liquidity`, `x-ratio`, `xAllocation`, `price` Pays requested amount of xLiquid has enough token units, else fails.
+Fetches `x-liquidity`, `x-ratio`, `xAllocation`, `price`, Pays requested amount of xLiquid,

+If the liquidity contract has insufficient Token-A units, the calculates a compensation as:

+`deficit / price`

+Compensation is paid in Token-B or simply pays whatever is available.

 When a withdrawal leaves `0` allocation then the liquidity slot is erased and the liquidity index is updated, Forfeits unclaimed fees if slot is erased.